GGWPXXXX/Flare-Watcher/esp32/README.md

 # How to use
-1. You will need to install all of the files inside lib folder into your esp32 board.
+1. You will need to install all of the files inside library folder into your esp32 board.

 2. Make sure you install all necessary modeuls according to requirements.txt